Vezha Diary #016: Lessons from the first alpha/beta tags

 Series: “Vezha story week by week” • Release from 09/16/2024

-This week’s entry #016 is about “First alpha/beta tag tutorials” in the Vezha product.
-The focus is on solutions that really made the daily work of teams easier.
+This week’s entry #016 is about “First Alpha/Beta Tag Tutorials” in the Vezha product.
+The focus is on solutions that really make the teams’ daily work easier.

 Within the “POC and first releases” stage, we deliberately did not force the volume of changes: the main thing was to synchronize the pace of development with the reliability of Vezha under the workload.